kopylovvlad/tricky_ruby/README.md

 =end
 ```

-## Searching in hash is much faster then in array
+## Searching in hash is much faster than in array

 [Link to original post](https://stackoverflow.com/a/5552062/3517175)